Good Companions around Scunthorpe

-Share your favourite book, poem, film, music, painting, building, or history, using the email icon, or leave a message on the blog.
+Share your favourite book, poem, film, music, painting, building, or history, using the email address at the bottom of the Home Page.

 The film, Get Carter, is set in Newcastle/Gateshead.
 However, the novel on which it is based is set in and around Scunthorpe.
 In the book, Cliff Brumby did not fall from Gateshead multi-storey car park, but 'Thorpey', chased by Jack Carter, did fall down the steps at Scunthorpe Baths!